WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AadAppRegistrationSecret.md

 ```

 ## DESCRIPTION
-This script creates a new certificate or secret for an existing app registration.
+Creates a secret and uploads it as an authentication factor to the App registration in Azure AD.
+The secret will also be uploaded to an Azure KeyVault.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-To create a secret that lasts 1 year for an existing app registration, input the Application (client) ID of the app registration, a name for $ClientSecretName and set
-$ClientSecretDuration to 1.
+$newAadAppRegistrationSecretSplat = @{
+    ObjectID = "00000-00000-00000-00000-00000"
+    ClientSecretName = "Secret 1"
+    EndDate = "2022-01-01"
+}
+New-AadAppRegistrationSecret @newAadAppRegistrationSecretSplat
 ```

+This example will create a new secret for the app registration, upload it to the Azure KeyVault and add it to the Application Registration in Azure AD.

 ## PARAMETERS